rzr707/linux-vpn-2017-autumn/README.md

    * $ cd VPN_Server/
    * $ make

+4. (Optional) You can generate your own certificates and keys.
+Use openssl for this.
+When generated, put your new files to VPN_Server/certs/ directory, replacing the old ones.

 ## Server usage:
 Server must be runned from superuser account.
 You can run server with this parameters:
 ./VPN_Server 8000 test -a 10.0.0.0 8 -d 8.8.8.8 -r 0.0.0.0 0 -i wlan0